1mS3r/learning/Soft Skills/Public Speaking/Sam Gratton's - Professional English Speaking/Key Concepts & Takeaways.md

 ![Audience Types](img/audienceType.png)
 #### Brainstorm Benefits & Obstacles

-Bring out benefits and obstacles relating to your speech to generate a discussion.
+Bring out benefits and obstacles relating to your speech to generate a discussion, bear in mind that you're there to benefit the audience.

 ### Arrangment